ldipotetjob/scalacassandra/README.md

 ### Installation ###

 * clone repository
-* go to root project
+* go to the root project
-* call the following scripts(for Linux \[Ubuntu - Centos] or OSX):

-Script files are more complex because we need to make several verificacion about process that are running under OS before execute any process.
+* We need to create a Keyspace and a table for testing, so for do that call [the following scripts](https://github.com/ldipotetjob/restfulinplay/blob/master/modules/apirest/conf/apirest.routes)(for Linux \[Ubuntu - Centos] or OSX): the script file is more complex because we need to make several verificacion about process that are running under the OS before execute any process.
 We need to check afer every execution what exactly happened before and so on.
-But if you feel confortable in OSX/Linux terminal you only need to execute in your terminal following lines of code:
+BUT if you feel comfortable in OSX/Linux terminal you just need to execute in your terminal following lines of code:

 You must go to Cassadra installation directory: